-Danelle Marqui Brown
+Danelle Marqui Brown, SEA

 With over 15 years of experience, Danelle has been a creative and strategist for several leading communications and branding agencies (e.g. Edelman, Jack Morton Worldwide, and the Seventh Art Group); worked on accounts in various sectors such as architecture, beauty, fashion, consumer goods, education, events, film, food, non-profits, real estate, and tech; and created 500+ pitch and presentation decks for Fortune 500 clients, C-level executives, pioneering start-ups, legacy brands, and initiatives.
 She has been a catalyst for account wins, sponsorship, investments, brand launches, and special events.